RecycleNation is a dynamic recycling and green living-focused website that makes recycling, conserving, reusing and living wisely easy.

 RecycleNation is regularly updated with important how-to directives aimed at increasing recycling awareness.
 Visit regularly for eco-friendly stories, ideas, news, anecdotes and initiatives.
 By changing the way we think, we can change the way we live.

-Established by Shegerian in 2002, ERI collects and recycles electronic waste, specializing in the sustainable dismantling of consumer electronic items.
-Under Shegerian's stewardship, ERI has fast become the largest and most efficient recycler of electronic waste in the world.
-ERI is licensed to de-manufacture and recycle televisions, computers, and virtually all other types of electronics equipment.
+Established by Shegerian in 2002, ERI collects and recycles electronic waste, specializing in the responsible destruction of consumer electronic items.
+Under Shegerian's stewardship, ERI fast became the largest and most responsible recycler of electronic waste in the world.

-Shegerian is also host and founder of "Green is Good," heard nationwide via "America's Talk" on iHeartRadio.
-Green is Good is the nation's #1 rated environmentally themed radio program, in which Shegerian interviews celebrities, company leaders and green nonprofits regarding environmental issues and opportunities.
-Guests have included spokespeople from Procter & Gamble, PG&E, UPS, Alcoa, Nestle, Glad Products, AT&T, Dell, Lipton Tea, the US EPA, Ohio State University, the National Wildlife Federation, Ben & Jerry's, HP/Panasonic, the NRDC, Honeywell, National Geographic, Nascar, General Motors, Best Buy, Maxwell Technologies, Wal-Mart, Verizon and FedEx, among many others.
+Shegerian is also host and founder of "Green is Good," heard worldwide via “America’s Talk” on iHeartRadio, iTunes and 15 other syndication platforms.
+Green is Good is the leading environmental radio show and podcast program, in which Shegerian interviews celebrities, corporate trailblazers and other thought leaders regarding environmental issues and opportunities.
+Guests have included spokespeople from Procter & Gamble, PG&E, UPS, Alcoa, Nestle, Glad Products, AT&T, Dell, Lipton Tea, the US EPA, Ohio State University, the National Wildlife Federation, Ben & Jerry’s, HP/Panasonic, the NRDC, Honeywell, National Geographic, Nascar, General Motors, Best Buy, Maxwell Technologies, Wal-Mart, Verizon and FedEx, among many others.

 Prior to his work at ERI, Shegerian co-founded FinancialAid.com, one of the most successful student loan companies in the country.
-While at FinancialAid.com, he also created RateYourCampus.com (a college student polling and feedback community), leading to the creation of CampusDirt.com (which evolved into the most relevant and visited college search engine).
+While at FinancialAid.com, he also created RateYourCampus.com (a college student polling and feedback community), leading to the creation of CampusDirt.com (which evolved into the most relevant and visited college search engine of its time).
 Also, CampusClix.com was created and became one of the first college social networking properties on the web.

 In October 2004, Shegerian and his partners sold FinancialAid.com and all the aforementioned affiliated properties to Education Lending Group, which was purchased in February 2005 by CIT (NYSE: CIT).